markolalovic/latent2likert/README.md

 <img src="figures/example-1.png" alt="Example 1." width="800">

-By default, function `rLikert` generates symmetrically distributed responses 5-point likert scale from standard normal distribution.
-By default, it is using 5-point Likert scale.
-We can set number of possible responses by setting the "levels" parameter; e.g. `levels = 10` for 10-point Likert scale.
+By default, the function `rLikert` generates symmetrically distributed responses from a standard normal distribution.
+Also by default, it is using the 5-point Likert scale.
+We can set the number of possible responses by setting the "levels" parameter; e.g. for 10-point Likert scale by setting `levels = 10`.

 By increasing the sample size (and number of levels), the sampling distribution converges to a normal distribution.
-We can observe this by increasing the sample size to a million and levels to 100 (number of items = 1 by default):
+We can observe this by increasing the sample size to a million and levels to 100 (the number of items = 1 by default):

 ```R